smnorris/bcfishobs/README.md

 #### `whse_fish.fiss_fish_obsrvtn_distinct`

 Distinct locations of fish observations.
-Some locations may be duplicated as equivalent locations may have different values for `new_watershed_code`.
+Some points are duplicated as equivalent locations may have different values for `new_watershed_code`.

 ```
             Column             |         Type